-Fall Credits Spring Credits Fourth Year Administrative Law Upper Level Writing Req.
-Required, Menu or Electives 3 2 6 11 Required, Menu or Electives 11 11
+Fall Credits Spring Credits

+Fourth Year Administrative Law 3 Required, Menu or Electives 11

+Upper Level Writing Req.
+3 2 Required, Wiena or Electives 11

+Required, Menu or Electives 6

+11

-This requirement must be completed prior to graduation.
+3 This requirement must be completed prior to graduation.
 See section 1-501 of the Academic Code for details regarding the completion of the writing requirement.